Prevue AssessmentsMental Abilities. Interests. Personality Fit

 The Mental Abilities Scales

 These are not an IQ test.
-They provide us some information about an individual’s ability to learn new information and how quickly they can “think on their feet,” which can be an important in jobs that have changing circumstances and new information.
+Our pre-employment skills testing system provides us some information about an individual’s ability to learn new information and how quickly they can “think on their feet,” which can be an important in jobs that have changing circumstances and new information.
 The four mental abilities scales addressed by the Prevue Assessment System are:

 General Ability: measures a person’s capacity to deal with ideas, solve problems, and to assimilate new information.
 It is an indication of how well a person thinks ahead to anticipate the effects of actions and decisions and how quickly he or she learns.